mrunlikeliest/ROI-Extraction-From-Hand-Image/README.md

 -----------------------------------------------------------------------------------------

 # Abstract:<br>
-As we all know biometric authentication plays an important role in ensuring security and extraction biometric features are always a challenge.
-We have separate dataset available for separate biometrics but an attempt is being made to extract all three biometric i.e finger tip, Palmprint, and Hand-geometry from a single hand image.
+As we all know biometric authentication plays an important role in ensuring security and extraction of biometric features is always a challenge.
+We have separate datasets available for separate biometrics but an attempt is being made to extract all three biometrics i.e. fingertip, Palmprint, and Hand-geometry from a single hand image.
 We have tried different methods and finally found the most apt solution.
 A significant amount of time is spent on surveying different research papers on "Authentication with the help of different biometrics" and collecting all possible datasets.

 ------------------------------------------------------------------------------------------
 # Datasets that can be used for further research works:<br>